 Capital allocation has been explained with the example of Alphabet aka Google and Apple

 Apple’s shareholders were revolting against Tim Cook for irregular distribution of cash.
 This revolt subsided as Apple released this cash to its shareholders.
 Alphabet took this as a lesson and started giving its shareholders money even before the members started an argument.
-Finance with harvard professor mihir.
+Finance with Harvard professor Mihir.

 This book plays a vital role in bringing a change in one’s view on finance.
 It gives broader knowledge about the key factors that affect the growth of the company.
 To prevent future challenges and to increase the cash flow and performance of the company.
-All above about discussed by Mihir Desai.
+All the above about discussed by Mihir Desai.